ialexs/telemarketing_and_spam/README.md

 # Telemarketing and spam numbers

 Numbers that hit my cell.

-Categorized as telemarketing, or spam.
+Categorized as (a legit) telemarketing, or spam.

 Named with slash-tag format for easy identification in address-book